Writing a diary blog post

 When to use a diary post

-The best time to use a diary post is when something exciting has happened on a particular day, or perhaps over 2-3 days.
-The common things that spring to mind for small businesses include: workshops, events, conferences, product launches and parties/anniversaries.
+The best time to use a diary post is when something exciting has happened on a particular day, or perhaps over recent days.
+The common things that spring to mind for small businesses include:

-People are essentially nosy and if you have been some where exciting or done something new or different, writing a blog post about it can be a quick win when it comes to producing content that is engaging and fun, as well as informative.
+People are essentially nosy and if you have been some where exciting or done something new or different, writing a blog post about it, in a diary style, can be a quick win when it comes to producing content that is engaging and fun, as well as informative.

 How to write a good diary post

-At the event, don’t forget to take photos!!!
-A diary post is much better if there are visual images to accompany it.
+Genuinely, don’t forget to take photos.
+It may seem obvious but within a busy day it is easy to forget.
+However, a diary post is much better if there are visual images to accompany it.
 It really gives the reader a better feel for what the event was like.
+However, do also be mindful of avoiding sharing photos of people’s faces (and especially children) if you don’t have consent.

-You don’t have to stick to a very linear format.
+When writing up the post, you don’t have to stick to a very linear format.
 Although it is a diary, it doesn’t have to be chronological necessarily, unless this helps with your purpose or goal for the post.
-You could pick out ‘your highlights from the day’, ‘your 5 favourite moments’ or ‘top thing you learnt’, for example.
+You could pick out ‘your highlights from the day’, ‘your 5 favourite moments’ or ‘top things you learnt’, for example.

 You may also find you have loads to say and share, (especially if it is was a big workshop or a conference over two or three days).
 Therefore, you may consider how you can write about it in two or three blogs.
 For example, the first might be a summary of the event, including why you attended and what you experienced.
 The second might be an explanation of something in particular that happened or a report on a specific activity, such as a keynote speech.
 Remember to share your thoughts and reactions, not just what was said.
 Finally, you could write about networking opportunities or people you met and how they will influence your business, or something funny that happened even.